Umesh080797668/teacher/QUICK_START_UPDATES.md

 3. **Write clear release notes**
 4. **Increment version properly**
 5. **Test download link before updating JSON**
-6. **Monitor MEGA storage/bandwidth**
+6. **GitHub releases provide permanent hosting**

 ## Emergency Rollback

 If you need to roll back an update:

-1. Upload previous version APK to MEGA
+1. Create a new GitHub release with previous version APK
-2. Update `update.json` with previous version number
+2. Update `update.json` with previous version number and new release URL
 3. Users can download and install older version

 ## Support

 If users report issues:
-1. Check MEGA link is still active
+1. Check GitHub release link is accessible
 2. Verify JSON is accessible
 3. Test APK installation manually
 4. Check app permissions

 ## Next Steps

-1. ✅ Set up GitHub URL in `update_service.dart`
-2. ✅ Upload first APK to MEGA
-3. ✅ Update `update.json` with link
+1. ✅ Update `update.json` with GitHub release link
-4. ✅ Push to GitHub
+2. ✅ Push to GitHub
-5. ✅ Test on device
+3. ✅ Test on device
-6. 🚀 Release to users!
+4. 🚀 Release to users!

 ---